sfepy/sfepy/doc/tutorial.rst

 ::

-    #!
-Materials
-    #! ---------
-    #$ Here we define just a constant coefficient $c$ of the Poisson equation,
-    #$ using the 'values' attribute.
-Other possible attribute is 'function', for
-    #$ material coefficients computed/obtained at runtime.

     material_2 = {
         'name' : 'coef',
         'values' : {'val' : 1.0},
     }

+Here we define just a constant coefficient :math:`c` of the Poisson equation, using the ``'values'`` attribute.
+Other possible attribute is ``'function'``, for material coefficients computed/obtained at runtime.

 Many finite element problems require the definition of material parameters.
 These can be handled in *SfePy* with material variables which associate the